 The UK Cards Association manages high profile, pioneering industry-wide projects.

-We are the forefront of innovation in the industry, so that we remain at the top of the card payments arena, globally We support and encourage new payment card services that better meet member and stakeholder requirements and look to facilitate co-operative innovation between our members; pushing the industry forward.
+We are the forefront of innovation in the industry, so that we remain a leader in the payments arena, globally.
+We support and encourage new payment card services that better meet member and stakeholder requirements and look to facilitate co-operative innovation between our members; pushing the industry forward.

 Chip & PIN is the biggest consumer change programme seen in the UK since decimalisation and is part of a wider global programme to tackle increasing levels of plastic card fraud.

 It has proven to be an undoubted success in reducing particular areas of card fraud:

 - Card fraud losses on the UK high street have increased by 5 per cent to £57.2 million, but are down 74 per cent since peak losses of £218.8 million in 2004.

 - Fraud abroad losses for 2013 (£122.0 million) compared with fraud abroad losses at their peak in 2008 (£230.1 million), show a decrease of 47 per cent.
 This type of fraud typically occurs as a result of criminals stealing magnetic stripe details from UK cards to make fake magnetic stripe cards for use overseas in countries yet to upgrade to Chip & PIN and Contactless.

 Whether it is technologies such as contactless cards, token based authentication or Near Field Communication (NFC) handsets; we will continue to push the implementation of these new developments.